Two Factor / TOTP Backup Codes

 When we first built TOTP into our app we added several new functions in our Accounts context.
 Here, we'll add to those functions so that backup codes are generated and deleted when TOTP is enabled and disabled, respectively.

-Then, we add functions for generating, listing, and consuming backup codes.
+Then, we add functions for generating, counting, and consuming backup codes.
 To consume a backup code, we query for the code while scoping our query to the signed-in user.
 Requiring a user is a security control, as backup codes are not typically long enough to be secure on their own.

 A backup code is valid if our scoped query deletes exactly one record.
 Once verified, we use the same underlying function that is used for verifying a normal TOTP code to sign the user in.
 Since we deleted the backup code in this process, it is not reusable.